ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 python3 -m pytest lab03.py -k isNumber
 ```

-Then test your code by submitting to submit.cs.
+Then test your code by submitting to Gradescope

-# Step 12: See perfect score on submit.cs; profit.
+# Step 12: See perfect score on Gradescope; profit.

-At this point, you should see that you have a perfect 100 points on submit.cs, and
+At this point, you should see that you have a perfect 100 points on Gradescope, and
 you are finished with the lab!